jfowl/server/docs/guides/auth/github.md

 # Authentication guide - GitHub

-*Note:* This guide was written before the renaming.
-Just replace `HackMD` with `HedgeDoc` in your mind :smile: thanks!

 1. Sign-in or sign-up for a GitHub account

 2. Navigate to developer settings in your GitHub account [here](https://github.com/settings/developers) and select the "OAuth Apps" tab